ButinVladimir/project-idle-takeover/ROADMAP.md

 - Sidejobs
 - Contracts
 - Factions
-- Relocation
+- Transfer
+- Connectivity - unlocks sidejobs and increases chances to generate contracts
+- Rewards points - will increase rewards for programs and clone orders
+- **World security agency** as random faction.

+### Hardmode

+There are variations of this scenario for each faction.
+2-3 staring factions, including 1 specific faction.
+Others are random.
+Depending on amount districts captured, will increase tiers for loaned items of specific faction.

 ### Proving grounds

 Proving grounds has 4 random factions and a lot of regions.
 Unlike most other cities, Proving grounds has no cap on development level.
+Unlocked late in the game.

 ### Science city

-Science city has two factions: **Gamma security** and **Steelmen**.
-It has large number of training facilities.
+Science city has two factions: **Security team Gamma** and **Immortal corps**.
+Size is medium.

-Completing science city will reward player with unlocking factions.
-Maximum 6 levels are available.
+Has following unlocks:

+- Augmentations
+- Training programs
+- Augmentantion base points, to decrease augmentation cost

 ### Slums

-Slums has three-four factions - **Jackals** and **Militia**.
+Slums has two factions - **Jackals** and **Militants**.
 Size is medium.
-Designed to be a tutorial .

 Has following unlocks:

-- Wanted level and crimes.
-Wanted level can increase base level of all side jobs and orders, making them harder but more profitable.
+- Threat level and crimes.
+Threat level increases tiers of all sidejobs, contracts and operations, making them harder but giving more development and experience.
 Wanted level is affected by notoriety points, which are increased by crimes.
-Wanted level must be changed manually.
-Potentially, decreasing wanted level will remove notoriety points?
+Wanted level must be changed manually and cannot be decreased.
-- Combat
+- Combat.
+Happens automatically for certain contracts.
+Requires equipment.
+- Tech base points - reduces equipment cost.

 ### Android city

-Android city has multiple factions.
+Android city has multiple factions - **Exalted** and **Hermes**.
 Size is medium.

 Has following unlocks:

 - Mainframe automation
 - Hacking
+- Experience sharing
+- Speeding up program completion
+- Code base points, to decrease programs cost
+- Computational base points, to decrease mainframe hardware cost

+### Corpo city

+Corpo city has multiple factions, includes **Unnamed corporation**.
+Size is large.

+Has following unlocks:

+- Operations

 ### Combat zone

-Combat zone is hard level, with 3-4 random or criminal factions.
-Completing development levels here unlocks retaining acquired programs, equipment, company members etc and starting with better equipment unlocked.
+Combat zone is hard level, with 3-4 random factions.
+Unlocks going rogue after denying invitations for some time.

 ## Districts

+### Residential

+Balanced district, without any upsides or downsides.
+Fast to develop, but doesn't give much.

+### Corpo district

+Slightly increased all rewards except reward points.
+Harder to develop.

+### Slums

+Lower rewards, but give more experience, connectivity.
+Easier to develop.

+### Rich district

+Noticeably higher rewards, but low everything else.
+Connectivity is heavily nerfed.
+Easier to develop.

+### Industrial district

+High mainframe hardware and tech base point gains, low everything else.

+### Scientific district

+High augmentation point gains, lower everything else.

+### Nerve center

+High code base point gains, lower everything else.

 ## Factions

+### WSA

+#### Items

+Corrector - silenced SMG, with greater armor penetration.
+Social butterfly - increases charisma and diplomacy at cost of endurance

+#### Favors

+WSA can increase base level of clones.

+#### Mercenaries

+Numbers oriented, all basic options should be available.
+Plus diplomat and spy variants.

-### Vigil
+### Militants

 #### Items